mcmcelro/WordleSolver/Readme.md

 }
 ```

+Then just run the application!

 ## Output

-The program will output a list of all "valid" Wordle guesses given the information you've provided.
+The application will output a list of all "valid" Wordle guesses given the information you've provided.
 This takes into consideration:

 1. The guesses played so far
 2. The found characters so far